Labiri/nazcawiki/metrics.md

 ### Market Cap Distribution
 A Market Cap Distribution is a model where assets are weighted proportionally to their total market capitalization in USD, and therefore, assets with higher market capitalization carry a higher percentage weighting.
 The asset weightings are rebalanced during each rebalance period to align with these market capitalization.

-Tip: This distribution is typically paired with the top 10 coins by market cap.
+Tip: this distribution is typically paired with the top 10 coins by market cap.

 **Example \ Case study:**
 You invest $1,000 in BTC (41% of total crypto market cap), ETH (15% of total crypto market cap) and XRP (8% of total crypto market cap).
 Your initial asset allocation will be: